SvOlli/sorbus/README.md

     - creates a new build directory
     - wraps the call to `cmake` and `make` to build the project
   - make log
-    - same as "all"
+    - almost same as "all"
+    - more verbose compilation, e.g. compiler calls with parameters
     - creates a file `make.log`
-    - more verbose compilation, e.g. compiler calls with parameters
   - make clean
     - runs a `make clean` on build directory
   - make distclean